pramnora/bat/README.md

 C:\> DIR

 ...the above DIR instruction, for example would show the current directory listing of files/folders/-etc.

+**NOTE:** The MS DOS Command prompt symbol should read as: C + colon + backwards slash + right pointing chevron/arrow; however, MarkDown (.md) is not allowing the display of the 'backwards slash'...?!

 ## How to get help on any MS DOS Command